Helping people who use substances during the COVID-19 pandemic

 Health Canada has developed and distributed a toolkit to service providers to support people who use drugs to physically distance and self-isolate and stay safe.

-The toolkit provides a summary of the exemptions now in place for health care providers to facilitate flexible models of care during the pandemic.
-The toolkit includes:
+- a summary of the exemptions now in place for health care providers to facilitate flexible models of care during the pandemic and responses to frequently asked questions;

 Providing information on the impacts of COVID-19 on substance use